-Penn Line - operates between Baltimore’s Penn Station, through the BWI Airport Train Station, and Union Station in Washington, DC.
+- Penn Line: This line operates between Baltimore’s Perryville Station, through the BWI Airport Train Station, and Union Station in Washington, D.C.
 Stops include Baltimore City, Odenton, and Bowie State University.
-In addition, there are 4 stops north of Penn Station at Martins Airport, Edgewood, Aberdeen, and Perryville.
 The Penn Line is the only line of the MARC Train Service to offer mid-day trips between Baltimore and Washington.
-Weekend service is available on the Penn Line, offering much needed transportation between Baltimore and Washington.
+Weekend service is available on the Penn Line, offering much-needed transportation between Baltimore and Washington.
 Select weekend trains have a designated “bike car” to enable bicycles to be brought on the trains.
 Bike car spaces are provided on a first-come, first-served basis.

-Brunswick Line - operates between Brunswick, Maryland and Union Station in Washington DC.
+- Brunswick Line: This line operates between Brunswick, Maryland and Union Station in Washington DC.
 This line also includes an extension to Frederick, Maryland and Martinsburg, West Virginia.
 Stops along the Brunswick Line include Gaithersburg, Rockville, and Silver Spring.

-Camden Line - operates out of Camden Yards in Downtown Baltimore and travel to Union Station in Washington DC.
+- Camden Line: This line operates out of Camden Yards in Downtown Baltimore and travel to Union Station in Washington DC.
 The Camden Line stops include Dorsey, Laurel, and College Park.

 MARC Train Tickets

-One-way, weekly, monthly and Transit Link Cards are available for online purchase through mta.commuterdirect.com or by calling 410-697-2212.
-Note, MARC Train Service does not offer electronic ticketing – all tickets must be mailed.
+One-way, weekly, monthly and Transit Link Cards are available for online purchase or by calling 410-697-2212.
+You can also pick them up at Commuter Stores.

-- College Students - 15% discount available with the Student Advantage Card
+- College students: A 15 percent discount is available on one-way, 7-Day, and monthly passes with the Student Advantage Card.

-- Children - Under the age of 6 ride free with any passenger paying the full fare (limit of two children per full fare passenger).
+- Children under the age of 6: They can ride free with any passenger paying the full fare (limit of two children per full fare passenger).